LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/get-set-contextual-data.md

 ### Get and set bot variable

-The `setBotVariable` function is used for setting a value to the botVariable so that it can be used in further code, and it returns a string.
-These variables are available throughout the entire bot.
+The `setBotVariable` function is used to set a bot variable’s state in memory, so it can be used later in the bot flow.
+By default, it stores the variable state in request scope, but you can specify the scope as a parameter.

 The `getBotVariable` function is used for getting the bot variable.
 Bot variables that are not set will return NULL.